hodynguyen/AWS_SAA_C03/practice/tests/test4/answers/q02.md

 # Question 2

-## Topic
-Design Cost-Optimized Architectures

-## Question
-A company has stored 200 TB of backup files in Amazon S3.
-The files are in a vendor-proprietary format.
-The Solutions Architect needs to use the vendor's proprietary file conversion software to retrieve the files from their Amazon S3 bucket, transform the files to an industry-standard format, and re-upload the files back to Amazon S3.
-The solution must minimize the data transfer costs.
+A company has 200 TB of backup files in Amazon S3 in a proprietary format.
+They need to use vendor software to convert files to a standard format and re-upload to S3.
+The solution must minimize data transfer costs.

-Which of the following options can satisfy the given requirement?
+Which option satisfies this requirement?

 ## Options

 A. Deploy the EC2 instance in the same Region as Amazon S3.
 Install the file conversion software on the instance.
 Perform data transformation and re-upload it to Amazon S3.

 B. Deploy the EC2 instance in a different Region.
 Install the conversion software on the instance.
 Perform data transformation and re-upload it to Amazon S3.